ewhanson/ojs-docker-dev/readme.md

 ## Setup

 All instructions will assume you are setting up an existing OJS installation for development work.
+Docker-related and setup files have been thoroughly commented.

 1) `docker` and `docker-compose` must be installed and configured on the host machine.
 2) Copy all the files from the OJS install directory into the `app/www` directory, e.g.